CodingLife1024/blog-content/foul-play.md

 that you could almost believe
 they cared.

-The irony swells like a bitter laugh in my chest— that what we call "rude," "improper," is where the truth slips through, and what we call "polite"
+The irony swells like a bitter laugh in my chest- that what we call "rude," "improper," is where the truth slips through, and what we call "polite"